 The Active Citizen: The Tools of Modern Advocacy—gives students the hands-on training and real-world skills that they will need to make their ideas a reality.
 They will learn how to write a powerful op-ed, to pitch stories to the media

 and hold press conferences, to give effective radio and television interviews, and to personally lobby issues with legislators.

 Dr. Quentin Kidd—a professor of government and Chair of the Department of Government at Christopher Newport University.
 He is also the Director of CNU's Center for Public Policy.
 Dr. Kidd is a founding member of our faculty.

 A typical College Leaders Program class includes approximately 25 students.
 All undergraduates at Virginia colleges and universities, or Virginia residents attending a college out of state, are eligible to participate in the program.
 Those students who will be seniors at the time of the application are eligible as well.
 Students come from throughout Virginia, representing a diverse variety of communities.

-Each class aims to reflect the racial and ethnic diversity of Virginia's population.
+Each class aims to reflect the racial and ethnic, geographic, and socioeconomic diversity of Virginia's population.
 The program attracts students who will be leaders in all aspects of life in the Commonwealth.